The Trip (Seinfeld)

 "The Trip" is the two-part fourth season premiere of the NBC sitcom Seinfeld.
-They are the 41st and 42nd episodes of the series overall, and the episodes aired on August 12 and August 19, 1992.
-Following Kramer's move to Los Angeles in the previous episode, "The Keys", in this episode Jerry and George try to look up Kramer while in Los Angeles for Jerry to appear on a talk show, only to find Kramer is suspected of being a serial killer referred to as the "Smog Strangler".
+It comprises the 41st and 42nd episodes of the series overall, which aired on August 12 and August 19, 1992.
+Following Kramer's move to Los Angeles in the season 3 finale, "The Keys", this two-part episode sends Jerry and George to L.A. in search of Kramer while Jerry appears on The Tonight Show.
+Their search is complicated when police identifies Kramer as a serial killer known as the "Smog Strangler".
+Jerry and George then develop a pilot episode for a sitcom pitch to NBC in a story arc running through the rest of season 4.